-After that AEGEE-Eindhoven grew quickly.
+After that, AEGEE-Eindhoven grew quickly.
 Enthusiastic AEGEE-Eindhoven members were travelling all over Europe.
-At first instance, it was mostly Agorae, Planning Meetings and conferences that were visited, but it didn’t take long before the first exchange was organised.
+At first instance, it was mostly Agorae, Planning Meetings and conferences that were travelled to, but it didn’t take long before the first exchange was organised.
 This exchange took place with the french antenna Annecy.

-To become and stay a full antenna European events had to be organised.
+For AEGEE-Eindhoven to become and stay a full antenna, European events had to be organised.
 AEGEE-Eindhoven became an official ‘antenna’ at Agora Amsterdam in 1991.
-Before that AEGEE-Eindhoven had co-organised European Week Eindhoven.
+Prior to this, AEGEE-Eindhoven had co-organised European Week Eindhoven.

 AEGEE-Eindhoven members remained very eager to travel and they organised an exchange with AEGEE Budapest.
-The same summer AEGEE-Budapest visited Eindhoven.
+In the same summer AEGEE-Budapest visited Eindhoven.

-At November 22nd 1994, AEGEE-Eindhoven celebrated its 5th anniversary by organising the “Addiction and its place in Society” conference.
-By now the antenna had grown into a lively organisation.
+On 22 November 1994, AEGEE-Eindhoven celebrated its 5th anniversary by organising the “Addiction and its place in Society” conference.
+By now, the antenna had grown into a lively organisation.

 AEGEE-Eindhoven remained active and organised summer universities every year while also organising exchanges with AEGEE-Prague and AEGEE-Maribor and a New Year trip to the Hungarian city Szeged.